Albrtito/ObsidianNotes/02 - Atomic/Objectives from March 23 to September 23.md

 sr-ease: 246
 ---
 For this period I'll follow the  General, specific and operative objectives strategy.
 I'll divide the period in two.
 From march to July (une included as there are a few exams taking place in those dates) and July to September (the summer season).
 To keep track of the set objectives the [dailyNote](../99%20-%20Meta/1.%20Templates/dailyNote.md) template will be updated with all the task extracted in the operative objectives.
-This note will be reviewed periodically to modify any objectives and check that the chosen strategy is working. #review
+This note will be reviewed periodically to modify any objectives and check that the chosen strategy is working.
 # General objectives:
 ## 1. Use of RRSS and online learning resources
 With a great use of social media comes great responsibility.
 I can really easily go towards a misusage of it all.
 I want to focus on using it for longer content.
 I recently discovered during the t3chfest that all CS media is on twitter.
 If I start using twitter or instagram I would like it to be focused on the content I have chosen to see.